Trade-off between Information Gain and Disturbance in Local Discrimination of Entangled Quantum States: Results

-If we measure the sign of the first generator, $Z_AZ_B$, the `$-$' sign comes out with probability $1/3$ and `$+$' with $2/3$.
-For the former case, the state is determined as $\ket{\Phi^2}$, and the protocol ends with consuming $1$ ebit.
-For the latter case, the sign of the second generator, $X_AX_B$, distinguishes between $\ket{\Phi^0}$ and $\ket{\Phi^1}$ by using additional $1$ ebit cost.
-Thus, the average entanglement cost of the overall process becomes $\frac{1}{3} \times 1 + \frac{2}{3} \times 2 = \frac{5}{3}$ (ebits), which has a strict advantage over the discrimination-and-repreparation scheme having $2$ ebits of entanglement cost.
-Such a gap arises as the stabilizer method can utilize the sign information more compactly by reading each column in the sign table adaptively, while the teleportation-based method can only access the signs of two columns at once.
-For $k=2$ or 4, our method has the same cost as the teleportation-based method~\cite{supple}.
+To demonstrate a strict advantage of our scheme compared to the teleportation-based one, let us consider perfect NDLD of equally distributed three Bell states, $\{ \ket{\Phi^0}, \ket{\Phi^1}, \ket{\Phi^2} \}$.
+The signs $( s_X, s_Z )$ distinguishing those Bell states are $\ket{\Phi^0}: ( +, + ), \ket{\Phi^1}:( - , + ), \ket{\Phi^2}: ( +, - ) $.
+We first determine the sign $s_Z$ by consuming $1$ ebit.
+When $s_Z = -1$, the state is deduced as $\ket{\Phi^2}$ and the protocol terminates.
+When $s_Z = +1$, we further check $s_X$ to distinguish between $\ket{\Phi^0}$ and $\ket{\Phi^1}$ by consuming additional $1$ ebit (i.e., total $2$ ebits).
+The average entanglement cost of the overall process then becomes $\frac{1\times 1 + 2 \times 2}{3} = \frac{5}{3}$ ebits.
+This is strictly less than that of the teleportation-and-repreparation scheme, which costs a total of $2$ ebits ($1$ ebit each for the teleportation and repreparation).
+Such a gap arises as the stabilizer method can utilize the sign information more compactly by determining each sign adaptively, while the teleportation-based method can only access a pair of signs $(s_X, s_Z)$ at once.